SylvanLiu/Memes-Recognition-and-Classification-based-on-CNN/README.md

 For example, the following sample is very typical for illustrating this thought, it is a standard size of wide silver screen, but the only place need to be highlighted in it is the facial expression of this actor.
 Hence it is quite easy to figure out where the kernel is of this pictures.

-1.2.1-2 But why all normal images we’ve received are rectangles instead of circles?
+#### 1.2.1-2 But why all normal images we’ve received are rectangles instead of circles?
 It is not the main task for us, but I still want to try to provide a reason for this.
 In our life, making things in circles needs far more material costs and far more difficult manufacturing techniques than making things with same functions but in rectangles.
 Furthermore, it’s far more reasonable and easier for our ancestors to divide whole things like skins along simple lines at the first time they had found ways, because separating things into circle and circle requires relatively complex mathematical knowledge or it would be a hard time finding a valid approach to shrink and dispose the confusing waste.For most situation, things in circles would only be privilege for the people in high degrees like royal families, or be used for some specific places like wheels of vehicles.
 On the contrary, things in rectangles will be cheaper, then be well used and accepted by common people.
 However, the majority of things were created by ordinary people and working people.
 So, with a long time development of human civilization, our world actually is ‘Things in rectangles’ now, our paintings and films are shown on paper and screens in rectangles, our buildings and vehicles where we stay are cubes.
 It is also very feasible that all images are in rectangles inside our mobile devices which are cubes.
 By way of conclusion, the best way of carrying information from the circle kernel of a picture is making an external square of it.
 And sometimes the kernels can be ellipses, then the figures generated will be rectangles.

-For data normalization, firstly, I intend to restrict the resolution of all the SFP to a square with each side length 200(average value to the both averages of heights to all the images and to a sample of SFP., and has been rounded up to an integer)